Wolverine: Physical characteristics

 Wolverines have thick, dark, oily fur which is highly hydrophobic, making it resistant to frost.
 This has led to its traditional popularity among hunters and trappers as a lining in jackets and parkas in Arctic conditions.
 A light-silvery facial mask is distinct in some individuals, and a pale buff stripe runs laterally from the shoulders along the side and crossing the rump just above a 25–35 cm bushy tail.
 Some individuals display prominent white hair patches on their throats or chests.

 Like many other mustelids, it has potent anal scent glands used for marking territory and sexual signaling.
 The pungent odor has given rise to the nicknames "skunk bear" and "nasty cat."
+The anal gland secretion for the samples obtained from six animal's secretion was complex and variable: 123 compounds were detected in total, with the number per animal ranging from 45 to 71 compounds.
+Only six compounds were common to all extracts: 3-methylbutanoic acid, 2-methylbutanoic acid, phenylacetic acid, alpha-tocopherol, cholesterol, and a compound tentatively identified as 2-methyldecanoic acid.
+The highly odoriferous thietanes and dithiolanes found in anal gland secretions of some members of the Mustelinae [ferrets, mink, stoats, and weasels (Mustela spp.) and zorillas (Ictonyx spp.)] were not observed.
+The composition of the wolverine's anal gland secretion is similar to that of two other members of the Mustelinae, the pine and beech marten (Martes spp.)

 Wolverines, like other mustelids, possess a special upper molar in the back of the mouth that is rotated 90 degrees, towards the inside of the mouth.
 This special characteristic allows wolverines to tear off meat from prey or carrion that has been frozen solid.